Impostor Syndrome – Can you Cure Self Doubt in the Workplace?

 Study 2 is arguably more interesting and since participants were asked to share personal information of a person, they were already familiar with.
 Reported self-esteem levels decreased significantly whether they were negative or positive.
-This slightly disagrees with the previous study (personality and social psychology bulletin) saying that gossiping positively about others temporarily boosts self-esteem.
+This slightly disagrees with the previous study on the personality and social psychology bulletin which claims that gossiping positively about others temporarily boosts self-esteem.

 The term positive gossip is ambiguous.
 For example, saying “somebody is very honest and reliable”, and saying “somebody has a lot of powerful friends” could both be interpreted as positive comments, yet the latter comment could be viewed in poorer taste.
 The conclusion of studies 1 and 2 is that gossip leads to increased self-criticism independent of how positive the gossip may be.
 A great segway leading into our next topic, self-talk.